Solving Non-linear Least Squares

 It can be shown, that the solution to (3) can be obtained by solving an unconstrained optimization of the form

-\[\arg\min_{\Delta x} \frac{1}{2}\|J(x)\Delta x + F(x)\|^2 +\lambda \|D(x)\Delta x\|^2\]
+(4)\[\arg\min_{\Delta x} \frac{1}{2}\|J(x)\Delta x + F(x)\|^2 +\lambda \|D(x)\Delta x\|^2\]

-(4)\[\arg\min_{\Delta x} \frac{1}{2}\|J(x)\Delta x + F(x)\|^2 + \frac{1}{\mu} \|D(x)\Delta x\|^2\]
+(5)\[\arg\min_{\Delta x} \frac{1}{2}\|J(x)\Delta x + F(x)\|^2 + \frac{1}{\mu} \|D(x)\Delta x\|^2\]

 The matrix \(D(x)\) is a non-negative diagonal matrix, typically the square root of the diagonal of the matrix \(J(x)^\top J(x)\).

-Before going further, let us make some notational simplifications.
-We will assume that the matrix \(\frac{1}{\sqrt{\mu}} D\) has been concatenated at the bottom of the matrix \(J\) and similarly a vector of zeros has been added to the bottom of the vector \(f\) and the rest of our discussion will be in terms of \(J\) and \(F\), i.e, the linear least squares problem.
+We will assume that the matrix \(\frac{1}{\sqrt{\mu}} D\) has been concatenated at the bottom of the matrix \(J(x)\) and a corresponding vector of zeroes has been added to the bottom of \(F(x)\), i.e.:

-(5)\[\min_{\Delta x} \frac{1}{2} \|J(x)\Delta x + F(x)\|^2 .\]
+(6)\[\min_{\Delta x} \frac{1}{2} \|J(x)\Delta x + F(x)\|^2 .\]

 An inexact Newton method requires two ingredients.
 First, a cheap method for approximately solving systems of linear equations.
 Typically an iterative linear solver like the Conjugate Gradients method is used for this purpose [NocedalWright].
 Second, a termination rule for the iterative solver.
 A typical termination rule is of the form

-(6)\[\|H(x) \Delta x + g(x)\| \leq \eta_k \|g(x)\|.\]
+(7)\[\|H(x) \Delta x + g(x)\| \leq \eta_k \|g(x)\|.\]

 Here, \(k\) indicates the Levenberg-Marquardt iteration number and \(0 < \eta_k <1\) is known as the forcing sequence.
-[WrightHolt] prove that a truncated Levenberg-Marquardt algorithm that uses an inexact Newton step based on (6) converges for any sequence \(\eta_k \leq \eta_0 < 1\) and the rate of convergence depends on the choice of the forcing sequence \(\eta_k\).
+[WrightHolt] prove that a truncated Levenberg-Marquardt algorithm that uses an inexact Newton step based on (7) converges for any sequence \(\eta_k \leq \eta_0 < 1\) and the rate of convergence depends on the choice of the forcing sequence \(\eta_k\).

 Ceres supports both exact and inexact step solution strategies.
 When the user chooses a factorization based linear solver, the exact step Levenberg-Marquardt algorithm is used.
 When the user chooses an iterative linear solver, the inexact step Levenberg-Marquardt algorithm is used.